dukersss13/COVID-19-Logistic-Growth-Model/README.md

 The second is the Logistic Growth function/equation.
 The third uses the outputs from the first two functions and does the computations.
 The fourth is a main menu function that allows the user to select which country/region they would like to analyze.
+Please make sure your spellings of countries/states/provinces are correct in order for the menu to work.

+Refer to the list of country names or states if needed.

 (Number of infections implies the number of confirmed cases ONLY).
 The outputs are: